Lockheed L-1011 TriStar

-The Lockheed L-1011 TriStar, also known as the L-1011 (pronounced "El-ten-eleven") and TriStar, is an American medium-to-long-range, wide-body trijet airliner built by the Lockheed Corporation.
+The Lockheed L-1011 TriStar (pronounced "El-ten-eleven") is an American medium-to-long-range, wide-body trijet airliner built by the Lockheed Corporation.
 It was the third wide-body airliner to enter commercial operations, after the Boeing 747 and the McDonnell Douglas DC-10.
 The airliner has a seating capacity of up to 400 passengers and a range of over 4000 nmi.
-Its trijet configuration has three Rolls-Royce RB211 engines with one engine under each wing, along with a third engine center-mounted with an S-duct air inlet embedded in the tail and the upper fuselage.
+Its trijet configuration has three Rolls-Royce RB211 engines with one engine under each wing, and a third engine center-mounted in the rear fuselage with an S-duct air inlet on the top of the fuselage.
 The aircraft has an autoland capability, an automated descent control system, and available lower deck galley and lounge facilities.

 The L-1011 TriStar was produced in two fuselage lengths.
 The original L-1011-1 first flew in November 1970 and entered service with Eastern Air Lines in 1972.
 The shortened, longer range L-1011-500 first flew in 1978 and entered service with British Airways a year later.
-The original-length TriStar was also produced as the high gross weight L-1011-100, up-rated engine L-1011-200, and further upgraded L-1011-250.
+The original-length TriStar was also produced as the high gross weight L-1011-100, the up-rated engine L-1011-200, and the further upgraded L-1011-250.
 Post-production conversions for the L-1011-1 with increased takeoff weights included the L-1011-50 and L-1011-150.

 The L-1011 TriStar's sales were hampered by two years of delays due to developmental and financial problems at Rolls-Royce, the sole manufacturer of the aircraft's engines.
 Between 1968 and 1984, Lockheed manufactured a total of 250 TriStars, assembled at the Lockheed plant located at the Palmdale Regional Airport in southern California north of Los Angeles.
 After L-1011 production ended, Lockheed withdrew from the commercial aircraft business due to its below-target sales.
+As of 2025, only one L-1011 is in service, as Stargazer.